Black-Owned Brands to Shop for Holiday Gifts

 Love Cortnie

-From clutches to bucket bags, Love Courtnie has something for all of your handbag needs.
+From clutches to bucket bags, Love Cortnie has something for all of your handbag needs.
 Created by a Miami-based mother of two, these trendy and bold designs are sure to turn heads.

 Shope Love Cortnie here.